 Architecture

 Each Boolean variable maps to a gated relaxation oscillator.
 Make/Break feedback injects current to nudge oscillators toward satisfying assignments: when a clause is unsatisfied, current pushes the relevant spins toward a fix; when a clause becomes critically satisfied, the satisfying variable locks in place.
-This asymmetry allows the system to explore the solution space while converging faster than digital search.
+The asymmetry lets the system keep exploring the solution space while it converges.
 Digital inter-macro coupling supports tiling for larger problems.

 Results